The Sun and our Earth

 Solar Challenger was built by Paul MacCready in 1981.
-It was the first aircraft to run on solar power, and was the first flown across the English Channel from France to the U.K. In 1998, the “Pathfinder“, a remote-controlled solar airplane set an altitude record after reaching 80,000 feet.
+It was the first aircraft to run on solar power and was the first to fly across the English Channel from France to the U.K. In 1998, the “Pathfinder“, a remote-controlled solar airplane set an altitude record after reaching 80,000 feet.
 That record was broken by NASA in 2001 when they reached 96,000 feet with their non-rocket aircraft.
-Betrand Piccard completed the first zero-emissions flight around the world in 2016 with “Solar Impulse 2”, the world’s largest and most powerful solar-powered airplane.
+Bertrand Piccard completed the first zero-emissions flight around the world in 2016 with “Solar Impulse 2”, the world’s largest and most powerful solar-powered airplane.

 The Cost of Solar Over Time

 Prices for solar PV modules have dropped substantially over the past few decades.
 This has led to a surge in consumer demand producing 2,399 MW of solar energy as of Dec 31, 2021, 87% more than the previous year.
 In 1956, solar panels cost roughly $300 per watt.
 By 1975, that figure had dropped to just over $100 per watt.
 Today, a solar panel can cost as little as $2.50 a watt in Alberta.
 Consider this: since 1980, solar panel prices have dropped by at least 10% every single year.
 The plummeting cost of solar is largely responsible for the growing popularity of solar and the legitimacy of PV as a reliable energy source in today’s world.

 Present Day Solar Power